PROPHET2350/seneca/README.md

 1-install all dependencies with commands <code>composer install</code> and <code>npm install</code>

 2-create a copy of the file <code>.env.example</code> and rename to <code>.env</code> .
-Make sure you have done the settings in the previous section
+Make sure you have done the settings in the Configurations section

 3-ealize the migrations with command <code>php artisan migrate</code>